Plumage: Abnormal plumages

-There are hereditary as well as non-hereditary variations in plumage that are rare and termed as abnormal or aberrant plumages.
+There are hereditary as well as non-hereditary variations in plumage that are rare and termed abnormal or aberrant plumages.
 Melanism refers to an excess of black or dark colours.
-Erythromelanism or erythrism is the result of excessive reddish brown erythromelanin deposition in feathers that normally lack melanin.
-Melanin of different forms combine with xanthophylls to produce colour mixtures and when this combination is imbalanced it produces colour shifts that are termed as schizochroisms (including xanthochromism – overabundance of yellow – and axanthism – lack of yellow – which are commonly bred in cagebirds such as budgerigars).
-A reduction in eumelanin leads to non-eumelanin schizochroism with an overall fawn plumage while a lack of phaeomelanin results in grey coloured non-phaeomelanin schizochroism.
-Carotenism refers to abnormal distribution of carotenoid pigments.
+Erythromelanism or erythrism is the result of excessive reddish-brown erythromelanin deposition in feathers that normally lack melanin.
+Melanin of different forms combine with xanthophylls to produce colour mixtures and when this combination is imbalanced it produces colour shifts that are termed schizochroisms, including xanthochromism (an overabundance of yellow), and axanthism (a lack of yellow), which are commonly bred in cagebirds such as budgerigars).
+A reduction in eumelanin leads to non-eumelanin schizochroism with an overall fawn plumage while a lack of phaeomelanin results in grey-coloured non-phaeomelanin schizochroism.
+Carotenism refers to the abnormal distribution of carotenoid pigments.

-The term "dilution" is used for situations where the colour is of a lower intensity overall; it is caused by decreased deposition of pigment in the developing feather, and can thus not occur in structural coloration (i.e., "dilute blue" does not exist); pale structural colors are instead achieved by shifting the peak wavelength at which light is refracted.
+The term "dilution" is used for situations where the colour is of a lower intensity overall; it is caused by decreased deposition of pigment in the developing feather, and can thus not occur in structural coloration (i.e., "dilute blue" does not exist); pale structural colours are instead achieved by shifting the peak wavelength at which light is refracted.
 Dilution regularly occurs in normal plumage (grey, buff, pink and cream colours are usually produced by this process), but may in addition occur as an aberration (e.g., all normally black plumage becoming grey).